What ECT Can Find vs. What It Cannot

-In our previous blog, we touched on some interesting facts about the eddy current testing procedure.
+In a recent article, we touched on some interesting facts about the eddy current testing procedure.
 This time, we’ll take a closer look at some of the variables that have an effect on eddy current testing, what it can find, and what it cannot find.

 Not All Defects Are Detected Equally